scijava/mediawiki-maven-info/README.md

 # MediaWiki Maven Info #

-A spiffy software component table analyzer.
+A spiffy software component metadata analyzer and table generator.

 It generates MediaWiki-formatted metadata tables, and uploads them to a MediaWiki instance.